 Now to the less complex stuff.
 Home Page is built on React as well and styled using Tailwind.
 Nothing exciting here to tell.
 Good luck running it on a decade-old version of your browser.

 AWS has definitely created the most powerful cloud platform in the world.
 But with great power didn’t come great responsibility.
 It’s equally complicated.
 To do a simple thing like, for example, giving your VPC (private cloud inside AWS where your server sits), you have to go through like 10+ steps from different services to enable internet access so that your server can fetch data from the internet to work on.
 I mean, just look at this diagram.

 Their services sure are complicated, but all hail their customer service.
 They’re the lifesavers of AWS’ ecosystem.
 They have saved me multiple hours of internet research on their different services and how to connect them for interoperability.

 Overall, it took me 12 days to build the platform.
 It was a great learning experience for me.
-Most of the tools and services I used to build this platform were my first time using it.
-But, being the curious learner that I am, I loved the experience to build something totally new from scratch and launching it for high-level production usage.
+A few of the tools and services I used to build this platform were my first time using it.
+But, being the curious learner that I am, I loved the experience of building and learning new things.

 My advice for developers just starting on the development path is to learn it by doing.
 If you can’t figure out what to build, read this article I wrote on the exact same topic.
 If you find something exciting enough, execute it.
 Learn things the hard way.
 And, just my suggestion, but I believe it will be worth it in a long run.
 Try not to learn by building clones.
 There are already way too many out there.
 Build something original.
 Something you can be proud of in the future.
 Not to mention, since you are spending time, you might as well build something new rather than making yet another clone.